Avatarchik/NFSScript/README.md

 # Download
 Downloads of this tool can be found on the [releases](https://github.com/DennisStanistan/NFSScript/releases) page.

-# Credits
+# Credits & Special Thanks
-I would like to thank Xan1242, 379Felipe & nlgzrgn for helping me with this project.
-Without them it would be a complete nightmare to work on this project.
+Xan1242 - Provided me with a HUGE list of function addresses. nlgzrgn - Sent me useful variables.

+Also thanks to: Diamondew, 379Felipe, Speedy & osdever for testing NFSScript.